bussidn/NoNull-Workshop/README.md

 ## simple correction

 Team Decision : You and your team have decided to use a null value when there is no value to be returned.
-Seems pretty reasonable isn't it ?
+Seems pretty reasonable, isn't it ?

+Once again, I'm giving you the code, all you have to do is look at it.
+Cf. package _2.firstProductionIssue
+But don't worry, you will code in the very next step.

-So if you look at the code
+So if you look at the code, there the defective version that you are already familiar with.
+It does not pass the added test.
+There's also the corrected version which does.
+It consists simply to test is the return value is null or not before executing the rest of the code.

+Nobody likes those nasty NullPointerException, right ?

+So far, nothing comes out of the ordinary, simple and robust java code.

+## First contact with Optional

+We will open a parenthesis.
+What if Optional was made available at this point ?